Peninsula Postgraduate Medical Education

 Less Than Full Time trainees will generally have more panels than their full time colleagues.
 This is due to trainees having to have at least one ARCP per year, regardless of whether they are progressing from one training year to the next training year, or completing their training

 As a GP trainee you will have an Educational Supervisor (ES) throughout your training programme.
 You should contact your ES within 6 weeks of starting your training to arrange an initial meeting; this must be documented on your ePortfolio and various electronic agreements signed.
 You will then meet your ES every six months to complete the necessary six monthly reviews.
 At the end of your training year the review triggers the ARCP and therefore, it is vital these are completed well and in a timely manner.
 These meetings are a compulsory part of your training.
-The necessary evidence required for each review can be found on the website link below:
+The necessary evidence required for each review can be found on the RCGP website.

 Throughout the first two years of your training programme you will generally have the same ES who will then become your Clinical Supervisor (CS) whilst you are in a placement at the same practice as the individual.